dteviot/DriveByEditor/readme.md

 # Drive By Editor
 (c) 2017 David Teviotdale

-A simple Extension for Chrome that allows you to mark up proof reading corrections on a web page.
+A simple Extension for Firefox and Chrome that allows you to mark up proof reading corrections on a web page.

 ## How to use:
 * Browse to Web page with text you want to proof read.